Rationalising Denominators 2: Products

 Now we confront the main source of redundancy in both Product and Power: that different sets of powers can multiply to the same result; and indeed that raising different base values to appropriate exponents can also produce the same result.

-We will avoid this redundancy by only allowing elements of a Product to have base values which are prime, or the special value 0 (we will actually revisit this in a later post, but that’s for another day!).
+We will avoid this redundancy by only allowing elements of a Product to have base values which are prime, or the special values 0 and 1.

 To implement this normalisation, we need some helper functions to factorise base values.
 There are many algorithms we could use, and the details aren’t too important for our purposes; you can expand the following box to see the implementation I’ve used.